FEBRUARY 22, 2018

 A number of Villa Charities directors have connections with condo developers.
 Confidential plans, that CASA obtained, indicate that as many as 3,000 condos would be built on land that is now owned by the Columbus Centre and the school board.
 Land that would only become available with the demolition of the two structures.
 Despite their denials that a condo development were planned, architectural rendering and a signed contract became available that reveal the ugliness that what would have replaced the beautiful campus.
 The highest building would have been 26 stories high.

-Until the athletic members have a presence on the Villa Charities board there is always a possibility that the Villa Charities board will again make decisions contrary to the desires of the community and the athletic members.
-All trust in them has been lost.
+Until the whole community has representation on the Villa Charities board, there is always a possibility that the Villa Charities board will again make decisions without consulting the community and contrary wishes of the majority.
+The current, unelected board members have lost all credibility.

 The mayor of Toronto at our rally.

-With condo units selling in excess of $400,000, those condo developers, with the right connections, could expect to make profits of close to half a billion dollars if they can get their hands on this prime real estate.
-Could some Villa Charities board members be given a an incentive to proceed with condos despite the community's protests ?
-No one in the community has ever sought a replacement for the Columbus Centre, nor were they ever consulted during the last planning process.
+With condo units selling in excess of $400,000, condo developers, could make profits of close to half a billion dollars if they could get their hands on the Columbus Centre campus.
+With undeclared incentives, could some Villa Charities board members vote to proceed with condos development despite the community's protests ?
+It could happen.
+In 2015 the the community was not consulted when a secret contract was signed to replace the Columbus Centre.

-The plans that were finally revealed show a much smaller Columbus Centre facility with few of the amenities that the 4,000 members have enjoyed for almost 40 years.
-The magnificent, mature trees in the Columbus Centre's park like setting would disappear along with the tennis courts and the pleasant patio overlooking the campus.
-To find a lush, green oasis in the middle of a large, densely populated city is unusual and treasured.
-As well, the impressive and unique Carrier Art Gallery, with its ramps encircling the rotunda's three story display galleries, would be destroyed.
-This is one of the largest private art galleries in Canada.
-The soaring, impressive, marble clad grand entrance lobby to the Columbus Centre would also have disappeared.
+When, in 2017, the secret plans were finally revealed, they showed a much smaller Columbus Centre facility with few of the amenities that the athletic members have enjoyed for almost 40 years.
+The magnificent, mature trees in the Columbus Centre's park would disappear along with the tennis courts, the pleasant patio overlooking the campus, the impressive Carrier Art Gallery and the soaring marble clad grand entrance lobby to the Columbus Centre.

 2 Vista Humber Drive, Toronto, ON, M9P 3R7 Tel 929 800 2397

-Through the efforts of many, the Toronto Catholic District School Board withdrew $32,800,000 from a joint project with Villa Charities to build a $70,000,000 school/community centre on the site of what would have been a demolished Columbus Centre.
+On February 23, 2018, through the efforts of many, the Toronto Catholic District School Board withdrew $32,800,000 from a $70,000,000 joint project, with Villa Charities, to build a school/community centre on a demolished Columbus Centre site.